 - Summative – measuring pupil performance and achievements at a particular stage.

-During the year, when we have conversations with you about your child’s progress you won’t be given an actual definitive position of where they are on this scale.
-Instead, you will be told whether your child is on track to meet their end of year target.
+During the year, when we have conversations with you about your child’s progress you will be told whether your child is on track to meet their end of year target or age related expectation (ARE).
 It may well be that they are above or below where they need to be, in which case their end of year target may be adjusted.
-We will, however, show you what your child can and cannot do in comparison with age related targets.
+We will show you what your child can and cannot do in comparison with age related targets.

 End of Key Stage Statutory Assessments